onurcangnc/ctis256_project/README.md

 ### 🚀 Usage
 1. **Register:** Users can register as either a Market or Consumer.
-2. **Login:** Users & Market can log in using their email and password.
+2. **Login:** Users & Market can login using their email and password.
 3. **Market User:**
    - Add products nearing their expiration date.
    - Edit and delete products.